PrateekTh/PrateekTh/README.md

     *The one stop solution for all your system building needs.*

     A fully equipped node based system to build network architecture.
 Build functional and appealing system architectures on the fly, save, export & share them.
 Easily recieve feedback by adding & recieve comments from your team/mentors!

-    Contains quite a bit of frutiger aero flavour currently, and a lot more features planned down the road.

 - **Rook's Move - [Repository](https://github.com/PrateekTh/rook-battle)**